SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 Much of this research is based on these books and wherever possible, errors and omissions from these books and tradition have been documented.

 Coupled with a fascination of history and knowledge in computers and the internet, I began searching transcripts of tax lists, church records, and message boards.
 The more I learned, the more I became interested.
 As I began my research, I constantly found boring pedigree charts which told absolutely nothing of the person or the type of life they lived.
 There was an unreferenced date of birth and an unreferenced date of death and if you’re lucky – a marriage date.
-The focus of my research was to provide these milestones, but also to uncover what happened in the world around them, and what may have provoked them to do different things.
-This could be accomplished by looking at the global and local politics, economy, customs and trends and even dabbling around in court records.
+The focus of my research was to provide these milestones, but also to uncover what happened in the world around them, and what may have provoked them to do different things such as relocate or change occupations.
+This could be accomplished by looking at oral tradition, global and local politics, economy, customs and trends and dabbling around in court records.

 With all of the following information, there WILL be errors, please email me and let me know.
 My email should be at the bottom.
 This is a "Work in Progress".